The most common early sign of dementia is memory impairment, mainly problems with remembering newly learned information (short term memory loss).

 Online Digit Span Memory Test

 This well known memory test is used in many cognitive and neuroscience research labs.
-The Digit Span test can be a useful screening tool ( but not diagnostic) to test for possible signs of dementia and cognitive impairment.
+The Digit Span test can be a useful screening tool to test for possible signs of dementia and cognitive impairment.

 Click the “New Test” button, then repeat the numbers shown in the box below.
 Normal performance is being able to remember 6 to 8 numbers in a row.
 Change the Span to increase or decrease number of digits.